Skip to Main Content

 To use KeyCite:

-1. Find a case; go to the full text of case.
+1. Find a case; go to the full text of the case.

-2. Top of screen should have a brief note that states if the case is overruled, superseded, etc.
+2. At the top of the screen, there should be a brief note stating if the case is overruled, superseded, etc.

-4. Click tab for Negative Treatment to see if still good law.
+4. Click the tab for Negative Treatment to see if it is still "good law."

-5. Click tab for History to see Graphic view of appellate history of a case (this is great option to display on a PowerPoint slide).
-If tab is "History(0)," there will not be a graphic.
+5. Click the tab for History to see the Graphic view of the appellate history of a case (this is a great option to display on a PowerPoint slide).
+If the tab says "History(0)," there will not be a graphic.

-6. Can click tab for Citing References and drill down the Secondary Sources options in left column to find if any law review articles have been written about the case.
+6. Optional: Click the tab for Citing References and drill down the Secondary Sources options in the left column to find if any law review articles have been written about the case.

-7. Tip: Click on KeyCite icon at top of screen for explanation of flag icons.
+7. Tip: Click on KeyCite icon at the top of the screen for an explanation of the flag icons.

 8. Note: KeyCite will not always state “there is no subsequent history.”